|Cabal-1.14.0: A framework for packaging Haskell software||Contents||Index|

 several parts to this structure.
 It has top level info and then Library,

-Executable, and TestSuite sections each of which have associated
+Executable, TestSuite, and Benchmark sections each of which have

-BuildInfo data that's used to build the library, exe, or test.
-To further
+associated BuildInfo data that's used to build the library, exe, test, or

-complicate things there is both a PackageDescription and a
+benchmark.
+To further complicate things there is both a PackageDescription

 configurations.
 When we initially read a .cabal file we get a

 Before actually building a package we have to decide